lightward/mechanic-tasks/docs/send-an-email-when-a-products-price-goes-below-its-cost/README.md

 Tags: Costs, Email, Metafields, Price, Products, Variants

-This task watches for product updates, and sends an email (to the recipient of your choice) for each variant that's found to have a unit cost that's greater than the variant's for-sale price.
+This task watches for product and inventory item updates, and sends an email to the configured recipients for each variant that's found to have a unit cost that's greater than the variant's for-sale price.

 * View in the task library: [tasks.mechanic.dev/send-an-email-when-a-products-price-goes-below-its-cost](https://tasks.mechanic.dev/send-an-email-when-a-products-price-goes-below-its-cost)
 * Task JSON, for direct import: [task.json](../../tasks/send-an-email-when-a-products-price-goes-below-its-cost.json)